 I shall do my utmost to bring in funding to support the charity’s work and scope.
 The need for Mwezi lights is enormous – we must find a way to meet that need.“

 “I was keen to volunteer for Mwezi because the work that they do makes a positive impact in so many different positive effects: it helps improve the environment (as each Mwezi solar light saves roughly 92kg in carbon emissions), provides local employment (as the lights are manufactured, repaired and distributed by local Kenyan employees), as well as enabling young people to achieve their full potential at school.
 I can think of few charities that do so much good at once!“

 Martin has worked in mental health services in England as a clinician, teacher and manager.
 In 1992, he joined the Department of Health to become Head of Mental health Policy.
-In 2002 he established the Northern Centre for Mental Health, a multi professional development agency.
+He established the Northern Centre for Mental Health, a multi professional development agency, in 2002.
 In 2005 he became a technical consultant for WHO Europe, working in the Balkans, other east European countries and Turkey, providing strategic advice at government level on reforming mental health policy and services.
 From 2008-2011, he was Director of High Secure Services at Ashworth hospital, Merseyside.
 He is an honorary Professor in the School of Life Sciences at York University.

 “I am delighted to be supporting the foundation in its mission to bring lights to schools in Kenya.
 I came across the foundation by accident but was inspired by its commitment to using local knowledge and expertise to provide real practical help where it’s needed in a way that helps people work towards achieving their ambitions.
 I look forward to helping the organisation grow and develop.“